SwissDataScienceCenter/renku/docs/user/getting_started_renkulab.rst

     :align: center
     :alt: Create a new project in UI

-Set **tutorial-weather** as your project title, fill-in a short description and set the project visibility to **Public**.
+Set **tutorial-zhbikes** as your project title, fill-in a short description and set the project visibility to **Public**.
 Click on the **Create** button.